Berry Phase and Quantum Oscillation from Multi-orbital Coadjoint-orbit Bosonization

-which can be directly tested in 2d materials with strong Berry curvature {on the Fermi surface}.} We note that unlike the phase shift, the amplitude $A_k$ in general receives additional corrections from interaction effects, which we will address in an upcoming work~\cite{ye_wang_unpublished}.
-Finally, it would be interesting to extend our results to 3d systems.
+\textbf{Discussion.---}The key result of this work, Eq.~(\ref{eq:F}), takes a similar form of the Lifshitz-Kosevich formula, with two important differences. {First, the renormalized cyclotron frequency $\bar\omega_c$ in \eqref{eq:bar} is nonlinear in $B$, leading to a modified temperature dependence.
+Second, the phase shift $\gamma$ applies beyond the single-particle Berry phase for free fermions.} We note that unlike the phase shift, the amplitude $A_k$ in general receives additional corrections from interaction effects, which we will address in an upcoming work~\cite{ye_wang_unpublished}.
+Finally, it would be interesting to extend our results to 3d systems. \\

 {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} \onecolumngrid